cyberheisen/CTF_Walkthroughs/Offensive Security Proving Grounds/loly/readme.md

 ![](images/image2.png)

-If we go to /wordpress, we find a WordPress site, but the links don\'t work as it points to a domain name loly.lc, rather than the ip address.
+If we go to `/wordpress`, we find a WordPress site, but the links don\'t work since it points to a domain name `loly.lc`, rather than the ip address.